UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 You have it installed on your computer by default if you are using a Mac or Linux machine, and if you are on a Windows machine you downloaded Bash as part of the setup instructions.

-As we mentioned in the introduction chapter, the abbreviation BASH stands for "Bourne Again SHell".
+As we mentioned in the introduction module, the abbreviation BASH stands for "Bourne Again SHell".
 Other shells existed before Bash, and one of the most successful early shells was invented by Stephen Bourne at Bell Labs in 1977,